-Summer 2022 has seen When I Was A Younger selected for Women Of The Lens, Kingston International Film Festival and the International Black and Diversity Film Festival as more and more programmers fall for the charm of Sheila, Maggie, Ada & Nages.
+Winter 2022 has seen When I Was A Younger selected for Women Of The Lens, Kingston International Film Festival, The International Black and Diversity Film Festival, Horsham Film Festival, Women over 50 Film Festival and Toronto's Caribbean Tales as more and more programmers fall for the charms of Sheila, Maggie, Ada & Nages.

 March began in the sunshine with both Forgotten and When I Was A Younger selected for the Barbados Independent Film Festival.
 They screened as part of the closing night, Shorts On The Beach.
 The selection of shorts and venue was inspired.